-If our request to increase the share reserve of the Amended 2010 Plan by 6,700,000 shares is approved, we will have approximately 7,000,000 shares available for grant after our Annual Meeting, after taking into account grants already made after March 31, 2018 and those anticipated to be made through the date of our Annual Meeting, which we anticipate being a sufficient amount of equity for attracting, retaining, and motivating employees for the next year.
-We anticipate seeking approval from our stockholders in 2019 of an additional increase to the share reserve under the Amended 2010 Plan.
+If our request to increase the share reserve of the Amended 2010 Plan by 6,000,000 shares is approved, we will have approximately 15,600,000 shares authorized for issuance after the annual meeting.
+We believe that such number of shares will be sufficient to attract, retain and motivate employees for the next year.
+We anticipate seeking approval from our stockholders in 2024 of an additional increase to the share reserve under the Amended 2010 Plan.
 The size of our request is also reasonable in light of the equity granted to our employees and directors over the last three years.